RubyDevInc/aws-iot-device-sdk-ruby/README.md

 mqtt_client.unsubscribe(topic)
 mqtt_client.disconnect
 ```
 For the default paho mqtt_client, some callbacks are available for each event related with the MQTT protocol.
-We recommend to read the `paho-mqtt` [gem page](https://github.com/RubyDevInc/paho.mqtt.ruby#handlers-and-callbacks).
+We recommend to read the `paho-mqtt` [gem page](https://github.com/RubyDevInc/paho.mqtt.ruby#handlers-and-callbacks) for more etails about the mqtt callbacks usage.

 ## License
 ## Contact